doctorcolossus/insightface/README.md

 - [x] [SCRFD (Arxiv'2021)](detection/scrfd)
 - [x] [blazeface_paddle](detection/blazeface_paddle)

 [RetinaFace](detection/retinaface) is a practical single-stage face detector which is accepted by [CVPR 2020](https://openaccess.thecvf.com/content_CVPR_2020/html/Deng_RetinaFace_Single-Shot_Multi-Level_Face_Localisation_in_the_Wild_CVPR_2020_paper.html).
-We provide training code, training dataset, pretrained models and evaluation scripts.
+We provide training code, a training dataset, pretrained models and evaluation scripts.

-[SCRFD](detection/scrfd) is an efficient high accuracy face detection approach which is initialy described in [Arxiv](https://arxiv.org/abs/2105.04714).
-We provide an easy-to-use pipeline to train high efficiency face detectors with NAS supporting.
+[SCRFD](detection/scrfd) is an efficient high accuracy face detection approach which was initially described on [Arxiv](https://arxiv.org/abs/2105.04714).
+We provide an easy-to-use pipeline to train high-efficiency face detectors with NAS support.

 ## Face Alignment